Yodels

 Yodels are frosted, cream-filled cakes made by the Drake's company, which was bought by McKee Foods after former owner Old HB went bankrupt.
 Yodels are distributed on the East Coast of the United States.
 They are similar to Hostess Brands' Ho Hos and Little Debbie's Swiss Cake Rolls.

 Description

-Each plastic package of Yodels contains two cakes, totaling 440 calories and three grams of saturated fat.
-Yodels are also sold in boxes containing five or eight individually wrapped pairs of cakes (a total of ten or 16).
-Formerly Yodels used a different formula, with thicker, denser cake and came packaged in foil.
-This was changed by the late 80s to the current recipe and packaging.
+Each plastic package of Yodels contains two cakes.